xgr369/ProgrammingLanguage/README.md

 "Programming Language" (no name decided yet) is a Javascript dialect focused on embedability.

-Its features include multiple assignment, flow control, and first-class functions.
+Its features include multiple assignment, if-else statements, while loops, and first-class functions.
 Compared to Lua and Javascript, it lacks the following features: tables/arrays, corountines/async, object-oriented programming, "break" statements, "goto" statements, empty return statements.

 Example program (assuming `print` is implemented by the application):